 - To set a definite promise of support.

-- Make a gradual transition from your work to how the supporter can contribute to this task.
+- Make a gradual transition from your work to how the potential donor can contribute to this task.

 - Be confident in your speech while making the request.
 Your tone should neither feel demanding nor meek.

-Average Time: A smooth phase of engagement will demand less time during the transition stage.
-In such cases, you need not write a phonathon script more than 30 seconds long.
+Average Time: A smooth phase of engagement and a successful phonathon campaign will demand less time during the transition stage.
+In such cases, you need not write a script more than 30 seconds long.

 Phonathon script sample for a smooth transition to the solicitation:

 Mr. Rose, donors like you, are the strength on which Starlet Charity Foundation initiates new work and causes.
+You are the backbone to our fundraising efforts and your support means the world to us.
 Your generous and kind donations will keep hundreds of children in the safety of their home, with adequate daily meals and real income prospects.
 Would you be willing to contribute $200 to this cause?

 Before I could commit, I had a couple of questions.